Asheq/public-notes/vim/cursor-location-after-commands.md

 # PASTING
 - `p` and `P`
     - When PASTING less than one line
-        - The cursor is left at the last character of the pasted text (STRANGE)
+        - The cursor is left at the last character of the pasted text (BUG?)
     - When PASTING more than one line
         - And the pasted text is not whole lines
             - The cursor is left at the first character of the pasted text
         - And the pasted text is whole lines
             - The cursor is left at the first non-whitespace character of the first line of the pasted text
+        - And the pasted text is CHARWISE
+            - The cursor is left at the first character of the pasted text

 - `gp` an `gP`
     - When the pasted text is not whole lines